 WordPress is successful for two reasons that at first glance seem too simple:

 Accessibility: WordPress is free and easy to use.

-Customization: WordPress is completely customizable.
+Customization: WordPress is entirely customizable.

-WordPress is essentially a platform that regular people can quickly understand, and which presents developers with a direct-to-consumer marketplace for selling plugins and themes.
+WordPress is mostly a platform that regular people can quickly understand, and which presents developers with a direct-to-consumer marketplace for selling plugins and themes.
 Why does user experience drive growth in this case?
-Because WordPress’ comfortable user experience is directly responsible for the exponential increase in developer, designer, information architect, and blogger participation.
+Because WordPress’ comfortable user experience is directly responsible for the exponential increase in the developer, designer, information architect, and blogger participation.

 WordPress has graduated into the big leagues

 Once upon a time, WordPress was an obscure little platform for building website blogs.
 Even a few years ago, users considered WordPress a small-time CMS within the industry, but all that has changed.

 WordPress has proven that it can contend with traditionally more developer-friendly CMS like Drupal, which is a Web Application Framework.
 No longer relegated to the sidelines looking in on the big shot contenders, as Fortune 500 companies adopt WordPress.

 Notable sites that use a WordPress backend are: